kimesai-dev/freedom-skiptracer/README.md

 ```bash
 python skiptracer.py [--request-timeout SECONDS]
 ```

-The script will write the scraped name, address, and phone number for each row to `output.csv`.
+Running this command generates an `output.csv` file in the same directory.
+The script writes the scraped name, address, and phone number for each row to this file, overwriting any existing content.
 Use `--request-timeout` to change the HTTP timeout, which defaults to 60 seconds.

 ## Output Format